ibm-cloud-docs/watsonx-code-assistant/wca-explain.md

 [Standard plan]{: tag-purple} Application explanation is only available with the {{site.data.keyword.wcaej_short}} extension.

 Application explanation is only supported for Java applications that contain one or more classes that extend `javax.servlet.http.HttpServlet`.
 These classes need to implement any one of the following methods: `doGet`, `doPost`, or `doPut`.
 {: note}

+For large applications, the explanation considers the 40 entry points with the [highest cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity){: external}.
+If the application exceeds 40 entry points, the explanation contains the section `The following methods were not considered:` that provides details about which entry points were not considered.
+{: note}

 To request and view an explanation for an application: